Stanko/letters-from-sarajevo/en/letter-five.md

   <div class="LetterFive-bottom">
     <div class="LetterFive-bottomLeft">
       <p class="LetterFive-bottomText">
-        I got a small stove.
-Now I can make tea on it.
+        I got a small stove that I put in my room.
+I can make some tea on it.
         <br/>
-        (Picture 1.)
+        (Image 1)
       </p>
       <img
         class="LetterFive-bottomImageSmall"
-        alt="Stove with eyebrows and nose drawn on it" src="/public/img/letter-05/stove.png"
+        alt="A stove with eyebrows and a nose drawn on it." src="/public/img/letter-05/stove.png"
       />
       <p class="LetterFive-bottomText">
-        The stove is small, black, ugly.
-That's why I have drawn eyebrows and nose on it.
-        On the small door it already had round holes that you can see flames through.
-        When you open the ash tray it looks it is yawning or speaking.
+        The stove is small, black and ugly.
+That’s why I drew eyebrows and a nose on it.
+There were round holes on it already through which you can see the flames.
+When you open the ashtray, it looks as though the stove is yawning or talking.
         <br/>
-        (Picture 2.)
+        (Image 2.)
       </p>
     </div>
     <div class="LetterFive-bottomImageLargeWrapper">
       <img
         class="LetterFive-bottomImageLarge"
-        alt="Stove with eyebrows and nose drawn on it" src="/public/img/letter-05/stove.png"
+        alt="A stove with eyebrows and a nose drawn on it." src="/public/img/letter-05/stove.png"
       />
     </div>